RishiS-HSCProjects/NGTourneyTracker/README.md

 If you want to look around the **public version** of the website, head to https://ng-tournies.onrender.com/.
 However, since this version is hooked up to a live database with real integration with the enterprise, you will be unable to access admin accounts or tournament editing features.

+**PLEASE NOTE**: This application is no longer used due to the [server closure](https://ngmc.co/closure) on the 28th of June, 2026.
+Some feature may no longer work after the 25th of July, 2026, due to the removal of the API.
+This project will no longer be maintained.

 If you want to test out the full functionality of the website, you can run a local version on your machine by following the instructions below.

 ## Requirements